AlfredA93/EconoMate/README.md

 # ABOUT SUBMISSION
 ## Intro
-The Budget Busters is a personal finance management app designed and developed as part of the Code Institute Hackathon activity for January 2024.
+The EconoMate is a personal finance management app designed and developed as part of the Code Institute Hackathon activity for January 2024.
 It is a fun and engaging way for users to develop and interact with their financial budget.
+The application also provides currency converter and budget advisory features to users.

 ## Goal
-The Budget Buster was developed to encourage the positive but often overlooked practice of financial planning and budgeting.
+The EconoMate was developed to encourage the positive but often overlooked practice of financial planning and budgeting.
 It addresses the following aspects:

 - ➡️ Problem Statement
     -
     In today's fast-paced world, managing personal finances often takes a backseat, leading to financial stress and insecurity.

-    The Budget Busters is designed to address the gap in an easy-to-use and engaging financial planning tool that caters to both beginners and seasoned budgeters.
+    The EconoMate is designed to address the gap in an easy-to-use and engaging financial planning tool that caters to both beginners and seasoned budgeters.

 - ➡️ Objective(s)
     -